wavefrontHQ/docs/pages/doc/ts_taggify.md

 i49f21a72 = 2
 ```

-By default, Wavefront identifies each node separated by a (".") delimiter.
+By default, Wavefront assumes nodes are separated by a (".") delimiter.
 This is why `customerA_latency` is considered a single node.
-If the data you want to extract a node from includes other delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `"delimiterDefinition"` parameter.
+If the data you want to extract a node from includes other delimiters, such as a hyphen ("-") or underscore ("_"), then you can use the `"delimiterDefinition"` parameter.
 The syntax for `taggify()` using the zeroBasedNodeIndex approach is:

 ```
-taggify(expression, metric|source|{tagk, <pointTagKey>}, newPointTagKey, zeroBasedNodeIndex [, "delimiterDefinition"])
+taggify(expression, metric|source|{tagk, <pointTagKey>}, newPointTagKey,
+   zeroBasedNodeIndex [, "delimiterDefinition"])
 ```

 ### Regex Approach